 Definition Examples

-Not performing at an expected level at that particular time; significant improvement is needed Deficient in skills/knowledge in a particular area and often requires assistance to successfully complete (i.e. in more than &gt;20% of instances) Requires daily feedback to improve areas already discussed and is unable to ask appropriate questions to supplement learning Information incomplete, missing, or inappropriate.
-Level of skill on the goal does not meet the preceptor's standards of either "Achieved" or "Satisfactory Progress" Does not independently perform the task, requires direct and repeated supervision/instruction Routinely makes inaccurate/unsafe recommendations not based on evidence even after discussions/feedback Limited proficiency of skills, evidence of minimal previous practice Does not incorporate feedback on performance Is unprepared or late meeting deadlines Behavior is not professional
+Not performing at an expected level at that particular time significant improvement is needed Deficient in skills/knowledge in a particular area and often requires assistance to successfully complete (i.e. in more the >20% of instances) Requires daily feedback to improve areas already discussed and is unable to ask appropriate questions to supplement learning Information incomplete, missing, or inappropriate.
+Level of skill on the goal does not meet the preceptor's standards of either "Achieved" or "Satisfactory Progress" requires direct and repeated supervision/instruction • Routinely makes inaccurate/unsafe recommendations not based on evidence even

-Auttun '
+Action